Ansible find Module with Practical Examples

 3. How do I find files modified in the last 24 hours?

-Use the age parameter with the find module to filter files based on modification time.
+Use the age parameter with the this module to filter files depending on modification time.

 4. How do I find files that belong to a specific user?